-He is the founding director of the Kesher Project, a non-profit religious organization dedicated to promoting positive Christian engagement in the Jewish community, and he has led over 20 tours to the Holy Land and is the co-creator and producer of HOPE IN THE HOLY LAND (2021), an award-winning documentary on the Israeli-Palestinian conflict released in partnership with the Philos Project.
+He is the founding director of the Kesher Project, a non-profit religious organization dedicated to promoting positive Christian engagement in the Jewish community, and he has led over 20 tours to the Holy Land.
+He is also the co-creator and producer of HOPE IN THE HOLY LAND (2021), an award-winning documentary on the Israeli-Palestinian conflict released in partnership with the Philos Project.

-For more about Justin and scheduling him to speak at your church or group, you can visit his website at www.justinkron.com.
+For more about Justin and scheduling him to speak at your church or group, you can go to www.kesherproject.com.